-A NARRANDERA grower has turned his harvest prospects around and retrieved up to 2.5 tonnes a hectare from his barley crop thanks largely to a water saving organic fertiliser.
+A NARRANDERA grower turned his harvest prospects around and retrieved up to 2.5 tonnes a hectare from his barley crop last year thanks largely to a water saving organic fertiliser.

 Nathan Heckendorf, Top Reeds, Sandigo, was very skeptical when he heard about a product that could hold twice its weight in water and eliminate loss of water to a crop from evaporation or frosts.

 Operating a 1600 hectare property, in 2019, Mr Heckendorf planted 150ha of canola from April 20, 200ha of barley from May 10 and 1000ha of wheat from May 15, along with a summer crop of 70ha of maize.